 Kaufman proposed one new vehicle bridge and one new pedestrian bridge Charleston Road.
 Disabled access and safety improvements should be made to an older existing bridge over the creek at Crittenden Lane, Kaufman said, an idea which Google later proposed in its letter.

-Large egret colony
+Large egret colony lives near bridge site

 While it may be the least problematic bridge, Kleinhaus expressed concern about how the Charleston Road bridge could impact the South Bay's large egret colony in nearby trees.
 Kleinhaus notes there have recently been 40 nests there for the long-legged, pointy-beaked birds.

-"The Charleston Bridge is proposed next to the first in a line of nine city of Mountain View sycamore trees on Shorebird Drive that host an established, thriving egret nesting colony," Kleinhaus wrote in her comments on the study.
+"The Charleston Bridge is proposed next to the first in a line of nine city of Mountain View Sycamore trees on Shorebird Drive that host an established, thriving egret nesting colony," Kleinhaus wrote in her comments on the study.